migue11c/dotfiles/README.md

 - Configure rofi a bit more
 - Stylize the rest of the bar
-- Configure rofi and add it to the repo
 - Add a rofi power menu
 - Finish up the notepad termnial instance